arkime/arkime/capture/plugins/lua/README.md

 * data = A MolochData object with the next chunk of data (or nil if not applicable)
 * direction = 0 if this is a Request, 1 if this is a Response

+### saveCallbackFunction(session, final)
+Generic save callback function
+* session = A MolochSession object
+* final = boolean if this is the final save or not

 ## Moloch
 Moloch.expression_to_fieldId(fieldExpression)
 Look up a field expression and return the fieldId